© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Nant yr Helygen Deserted Rural Settlement is a scheduled monument protected by Cadw under reference CD181.
 View the official record →

-Nant yr Helygen Deserted Rural Settlement is a post-medieval domestic settlement located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under reference CD181.
+Nant yr Helygen is a deserted rural settlement in Ceredigion, Wales, comprising the remains of domestic structures dating to the post-medieval and modern periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD181.

 Nant yr Helygen Deserted Rural Settlement dates from the post medieval/modern period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant yr Helygen Deserted Rural Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD181.